shashankov/noc/README.md

 Contain modules `axis_serializer_shim_in` and `axis_deserializer_shim_out` which form the input and output shims respectively.
 Parameters are forwarded and can be seen in the top-level [AXI-S NoC parameters](#generic-parameters)

-## Miscellaneous
+## Simulation

 - `test_harness`: Contains traffic generator and checker for the NoC with AXI-Stream wrapper.
 - `testbench`: Contains testbench files for various components in the repository.
-- `sim`: Containes files and tcl scripts required to perform a Modelsim simulation of the testbenches.
+- `sim`: Containes files and tcl scripts required to perform a Modelsim simulation of the testbenches. `dev_com` needs to be run once to build the Quartus simulation libraries (looks for 23.2 by default).
+Run as `vsim -do [-c] <tcl script>`.